 Monsoon season is a much-anticipated event for many Phoenicians who wait all year for the lightning to light up the sky, the booming crackle of thunder, and watching the phenomenon of a haboob hundreds of feet into the air.
 While monsoon season is exciting, it can be dangerous.
 Driving in wet or extremely dusty conditions can be risky and ensuring that your vehicle is up to the challenge is important.
 Inspect your vehicle or have your vehicle inspected by a trusted mechanic in June and September to prepare your car or remedy any issues that your car may have encountered during a storm.

 We, at Sun Devil Auto, are familiar with monsoon season and the destruction they can leave behind as well as how it affects your car or truck.
 Our technicians know specifically what to look for when it comes to what your vehicle needs to stand up to the harshness of a monsoon storm.
 Bring your vehicle in before and after monsoon season to have your vehicle inspected for your safety.
 As part of the Sun Devil Auto oil change, we include a multi-point inspection.
 Each oil change includes lube, oil, and filter, a top off of fluids, and tire rotation, and your vehicle is thoroughly inspected at no additional charge!

-Bring your car into Sun Devil Auto in June and again in September and in the meantime, sit back and enjoy the storms with other valley residents, confident that your vehicle is prepared, come what may.
+Bring your car into a local Sun Devil Auto shop in June and again in September and in the meantime, sit back and enjoy the storms with other valley residents, confident that your vehicle is prepared, come what may.